 credit: Paweł Jóźwiak

-Following a stunning Boiler Room performance, Nanook of the North released their debut album via Denovali - home of Thomas Köner or Celeste.
-Many major Polish media considered the album one of the best LPs in 2018.
+Avant / classical from Poland.
+Following a stunning Boiler Room performance, Nanook of the North released their debut album via Denovali - home of Thomas Köner and Ensemble Economique.
+Many media considered the album one of the best Polish LPs in 2018.

 Nanook of the North are Mute Song / Important Records artist Stefan Wesołowski (violin & piano) and Piotr Kaliński (synths) - two acclaimed avangarde musicians from Poland.